Joe Worley, longtime Tulsa World executive editor, dies at 74

 Worley held a number of charitable causes close to his heart.
 Among them, promoting mental health was especially important.

-Mike Brose, former Mental Health Association Oklahoma CEO, said Worley was serving on the organization's board at the time he was hired in 1993 and became a big support to him.
+Mike Brose, former Mental Health Association Oklahoma CEO, said Worley was serving on the organization's board at the time Brose was hired in 1993 and became a big support to him.

 "He really took me under his wing," Brose said.
 "Joe was a man of exquisite integrity and salt-of-the-earth common sense.
 He had a huge vision for the importance of mental health for everybody."